Take an Inside Look at This HBCU With an Esports Degree

 As worldwide viewership grows on platforms like Twitch and YouTube, esports players and teams are drawing sponsorships — similar to real-life sports teams.

 On July 29, the historically Black college and university (HBCU) opened its esports room.
-Benedict College is the first HBCU to have an esports undergraduate degree: esports administration.
+Benedict College is one of the first HBCUs to have an esports undergraduate degree: esports administration.

 The opening comes after a few years of work by Dr. Paula Shelby, chair of the Health, Physical Education, Recreation Department, to get esports on the campus.